 What Does Heat Damaged Hair Look Like?

-Heat damage can happen to curly, wavy, straightened or natural locks simply by using a hair dryer or other heating appliance incorrectly or too frequently.
+Heat damage can happen to curly, straight, wavy, or natural locks simply by using a hair dryer or other heating appliance incorrectly or too frequently.

 The first sign of heat-damaged hair may simply be a slightly frizzier texture that does not look as smooth and shiny as it once did.
 Your hair may feel brittle and stiff to the touch, and it may no longer flow around your head as it once did.